Linda Rama: Public profile

 Civic engagement in gender equality, children's rights and ethnic minorities has gone hand in hand with Linda's research work.
 She has authored, co-authored and contributed to many publications on the situation of the most vulnerable groups in society.
 Publications such as Improving Ethnic Relations in Southeast Europe, Human Development Reports, Regional Millennium Development Goals Reports, Monitoring Report on the Implementation of the Roma Decade in Albania, Developing a Sustainable System for Addressing Violence against Women in Albania, Assessment of Trafficking in Children for Exploitation Purposes in Albania, Poverty Alleviation and Social Integration of People with Disabilities, etc. have had a significant impact on steering public policies focused on children, women and vulnerable groups.

 In 2001, together with representatives of six other civil society organizations, Linda Rama co-founded the Albanian Children Alliance, an Albanian-based civil society movement for the protection of children's rights, part of the larger Global Children's Movement, under the motto "Say YES for Children".
 Ms. Rama was accredited by the UN to participate in the preparatory committee meetings for the UN General Assembly Special Session on Children in 2002.

 Linda Rama has participated in many important human rights forums and summits, including the Global Women Summit in Tirana, the Global Women Club Kosovo, the Women in Leadership Forum in Dubai, the Young Muslim Women Summit, the UN ECOSOC Youth Forum, and others.
 She joined the Cherie Blair Foundation's Women's Entrepreneurship Day appeal in support of women entrepreneurs from low and middle income countries with Cherie Blair, Hillary Clinton and other international personalities and later a second appeal "Pave the Way to Girls".
 In March 2022, Ms. Rama sent a message of solidarity to Olena Zelenska and the people of Ukraine.

 Linda Rama believes that maintaining or not a public profile, as the wife of a Prime Minister, is a personal decision.
 "In making this choice, my first and abiding conviction has been the right of the public to demand and receive the deserved effective protagonism of the person they elected as their Prime Minister, not that of his spouse."

 True to her choice, Linda Rama has been present in public only in those instances that she has deemed meaningful and useful to the public.
 She has been a vocal advocate for causes she believes in, calling for greater public attention to children, women in communities, the role of women in the media, government, politics, etc.

 Personal life

 Linda Rama married Thanas Xhillari in 1989 and they have one daughter, Rea Xhillari.
-Since 2010, she is married to Edi Rama, the 33rd Prime Minister of the Republic of Albania.
+Since 2010, she is married to Edi Rama, the 33rd prime minister of the Republic of Albania.
 They have one son, Zaho Rama, born in 2014.

-The Ramas are an interfaith family.
-Linda Rama was born in a Muslim household.
-Edi Rama has declared himself Catholic, Rea and Gregori (Edi Rama's son from a previous marriage) are Orthodox, while Zaho's faith will be his choice.
+The Ramas are an interfaith family: Linda Rama was born in a Muslim household; Edi Rama has previously declared himself Catholic; Rea and Gregori (Edi Rama's son from a previous marriage) are Orthodox; while Zaho's faith will be his choice.